-The Company is in the business of acquiring, renovating, and selling real estate properties (primarily residential in nature).
-The Company intends to seek to sell its real estate holdings within 6 months from the date of purchase.
+The Company is currently in the business of acquiring, renovating, and selling real estate properties (primarily residential in nature).
+The Company intends to seek to sell its real estate holdings within 10 to 12 months from the date of purchase.